Current Beach Updates & Conditions

 No red tide detected: Redington Shores, Indian Rocks Beach, Fred Howard Park

-In addition, very low levels of red tide have been detected at Pass-a-Grille Beach, St. Pete Beach, Treasure Island, Madeira Beach and Redington Shores.
+Low or very low levels of red tide detected: Fort De Soto Park, Pass-a-Grille Beach, St. Pete Beach, beaches of Treasure Island, Madeira Beach, Sand Key Beach, Clearwater Beach, Honeymoon Island

 Beach Safety and Courtesy Every Day

 On any beach day, it's important to be aware of current beach conditions.
 Look to the beach flag warning system (see details lower on this page) and heed any posted warnings.
 Rip tides are infrequent, but can be present without being obvious to beachgoers.

 Below, you'll also find information on seasonal air and water temperatures, as well as additional resources to help you plan your beach vacation.